When I first graduated college, I got a job at a digital marketing agency.

 I wouldn’t recommend pitching clients without any experience like a lot of the YouTube gurus would advise (you’re spending real money after all, so you better know what you’re doing).

-However, if you’re wondering what job pays $5,000 a month, take a look at some openings at advertising agencies in your area or online.
+And, if you’re still wondering what job pays $5,000 a month, take a look at some openings at advertising agencies in your area or online.

 When you factor in commission, which a lot of places offer, I think this is definitely one industry with a lot of opportunity.